aaoeu/coal/site/content/_index.md

 intro:
   heading: So I can edit this in plain text?
   text: >-
     If you really want to.
 It's stored on GitHub.
-But this in-browser editor called "Netlify" makes it easy to edit the text while seeing a preview.
+But there's an in-browser editor called "Netlify" makes it easy to edit the text while seeing a preview.
+products:
+  - image: /img/selection_01829.png
+    text: >-
+      Here's what this page looks like when you edit it in a browser.
+You can edit in plain text, but see the preview instantly in the right pane.
+It's all client-side Javascript so it's really, really responsive.
+values:
+  heading: Why is there a picture of a guy picking coffee berries?
+  text: >-
+    Because when you deploy a site, it starts with this random content about coffee.
+Including the random logaoand the blog posts below.
+And because it's the Era of GDPR, I haven't gotten much farther than just deploying the site.

+    But still.
+Free domain, free site, no security updates ever ... pretty awesome.
 ---